edburns/blog-jekyll/_posts/2020-07-07-wsl2-external-vhdx.md

 ---

-This post documents how to hack a Windows registry entry to gain access to the contents of a WSL2 `.vhdx` drive which resides within a Windows 10 System Image on an external drive.
+This post documents how to hack a Windows registry entry to gain access to the contents of a [WSL2](https://aka.ms/install-wsl) `.vhdx` volume which resides within a Windows 10 System Image on an external disk.

 ## Scenario

 Everyone should have a backup strategy that works for them in terms of `hassle factor` and `capability`: your strategy should have `no more hassle` than you are willing to put up with to give you a `daily backup capability`.

 On macOS, I use the excellent [Carbon Copy Cloner](https://bombich.com/).
 On Windows 10 I use the built-in [Create